 Compressed air is already utilised at the initial stages for mixing the powder mixture and/or the production of the granules for the tablet press.
 The stages after the presses, the so-called coating, i.e. the coating and/or the encapsulation also utilise compressed air.
 A common method is the fluidised bed process whereby an air flow ensures that the tablets hover and are constantly in motion.
 They are sprayed, evenly moistened and dried by utilising spray nozzles.
 Here and in further processes, the compressed air serves as atomising air and is considered a process aid, which means accordingly high requirements are made on its purity.

 The filter in the fluidised bed plants must be cleaned during production.
 This can be executed via a filter blow-out system.
 Material residues will therefore be routed back into the process with compressed air.
 There is also a direct product contact here whereby high requirements for the quality of the compressed air must be achieved.

 The finished products, such as tablets and capsules, are also transported back and forth between the individual processing units with compressed air.
 Transporting with compressed air prevents damage to the medicinal products, but a consistent quality of the compressed air is therefore required.
-In accordance with DIN ISO 8573-1, the German VDMA recommends a compressed air quality of sterile 1-3-1 for transporting raw materials and finished products.
+In accordance with DIN ISO 8573-1, the German VDMA recommends a compressed air quality of sterile 1: 3: 1 for transporting raw materials and finished products.

-There is often centralised compressed air processing, therefore the compressed air must be transported to the application.
+There is often centralised compressed air processing, therefore the compressed air must be transported to the application location.
 It is possible that the compressed air is supplemented with water again on this route.
 Hygroscopic substances react with the moisture from the ambient air.
 In order to ensure the product quality, contact of the humidity with the product must be prevented.
 For this reason, an additional compressed-air drying is required directly on the packaging machine.

 Compressed air is utilised as the control air in the pharmaceutical industry for regulating production plants and systems e.g. via a regulating valve and cylinder.
 Lower requirements are normally valid for the control air as it does not come into direct contact with the product.
 There are however exceptions: The control air is subjected to special requirements in clean rooms.
 This also applies if the control air could affect the process.

-When the compressed air does not comply with requirements, then a malfunction of pneumatic tools and machines can occur, lead to corrosion in pipework, cylinders and other components as well as freezing in exposed services during cold weather.
+When the compressed air does not comply with requirements, then malfunctions of pneumatic tools and machines can occur, lead to corrosion in pipework, cylinders and other components as well as freezing in exposed services during cold weather.
 This creates a threat of increased downtimes as well as maintenance costs for pneumatic machines, tools and control systems.
 The correct compressed air processing and treatment as well as periodic monitoring and maintenance is therefore essential.